garden-io/garden/docs/reference/project-config.md

 The format of the files is determined by the configured file's extension:

-* `.env` - Standard "dotenv" format, as defined by [dotenv](https://github.com/motdotla/dotenv#rules).
 * `.yaml`/`.yml` - YAML.
 The file must consist of a YAML document, which must be a map (dictionary).
 Keys may contain any value type.
+YAML format is used by default.
+* `.env` - Standard "dotenv" format, as defined by [dotenv](https://github.com/motdotla/dotenv#rules).
 * `.json` - JSON.
 Must contain a single JSON _object_ (not an array).

-_NOTE: The default varfile format will change to YAML in Garden v0.13, since YAML allows for definition of nested objects and arrays._
+_NOTE: The default varfile format was changed to YAML in Garden v0.13, since YAML allows for definition of nested objects and arrays._

 If you don't set the field and the `garden.<env-name>.env` file does not exist, we simply ignore it.
 If you do override the default value and the file doesn't exist, an error will be thrown.